 Oh, it was just her out-of-town family friend?
 Too bad—the damage to that teen’s reputation has already been done.

 “That’s gossip at its most insidious—when someone is not in the room to defend or explain themselves,” says Nicole Zangara, a licensed social worker in Scottsdale, Arizona, and author of Surviving Female Friendships: The Good, The Bad, and The Ugly.

 And talking about others in a hurtful way—whether or not the information is true—is never okay.
 “It can turn into bullying, which can lead to depression, anxiety, or worse,” cautions Zangara.

+Stopping to consider the answers to these questions before having the conversation could go a long way toward avoiding the dark side of gossip.
 Maybe that old adage is right: “If you can’t say something nice, don’t say anything at all.”